IBM/SalesEnablement-VMware-L3/docs/Shared/Provisioning.md

 ![](_attachments/shared-provisioning-4.png)

-!!! tip "ADJUSTING COSTS"
+!!! warning "ADJUSTING COSTS"
     Take note that the **Summary** panel at the far-right side of the IBM Cloud dashboard dynamically updates as you adjust configuration options on this page.
-Try out various options along the way to preview how these features impact the cost of a VMware Solutions Shared deployment.
+Try out various options along the way to preview how these features impact the cost of a VMware Shared deployment.
 You can also read more about pricing within the **About** tab.

 6. Supply a unique and memorable **Virtual data center name** for your environment.

 7. Set the **Resource Group** to ```Enablement-L3```.
 This determines how resources are organized within your IBM Cloud account.
 Resource Groups cannot be changed for a service instance once it has been deployed.

 #
 # Deployment Topology

 !!! tip "SINGLE VS. MULTI-ZONE"
-    For every deployment of VMware Solutions Shared, there are two Topologies that a client may select
+    For every deployment of VMware Shared, there are two Topologies that a client may select

     from: ```single``` or ```multi-zone```.